Chapter 3 : A Sirius Situation.

 “Let’s do it Prongs.”

 Bellatrix Lestrange was the first to lower her hood.
 She peered around maliciously with her darkly set eyes and waited.
 Next to her another hooded figure lowered his hood.
 Lucius Malfoy’s appearance was striking with his long blond bright hair and he seemed to be waiting for something to.
-Other stood around the room, some masked, some still hooded.
-Then their heads all turned in the direction of the back room as Lord Voldemort walked casually into the room.
+Other death eaters stood around the room, some masked, some still hooded.
+Then their heads all turned in the direction of the back room as Lord Voldemort walked towards them.

 James and Sirius kneeled in shock at what they were seeing.
 In the middle of the day here was Voldemort, but what they didn’t understand was why.